hpl002/Masters_Public/readme.md

 ## Novelty
 **Pending verification**
+Thus far i confirm the following:
+There exists very few works on semantic enrichment of process logs.
 There exists very few works on automatic process model enhancements, and even fewer that take this semantic approach.
-There exists very few works on semantic enrichment of process logs.
 There does not exist a work that investigates careflow enhancement with this process mining approach.